hyprhq/hypr/README.md

 3.  **True Docker Parity:** Volant required conversion tools (`volant-compose`).
 HYPR parses `Dockerfile` and `docker-compose.yml` natively.
 It is a drop-in replacement, not a migration project.

 ---

-### New README.md

-You can drop this file directly into your repo.

 ***

 # HYPR